EthanTrout/financial-care/README.md

 # Rationale

+## Target Audiences

+This Website is made for Social care providers and the staff that work in Social care.

+Managers will use this Website to Audit Financial Recordings that the staff make.

+Staff will use this website to make the financial recording for the Supported indivduals.

+This will ensure that supported peoples money is looked after securely and will reduce accounting mistakes made by staff. thereby saving time for managers.

 ## Introduction and background

 To understand this application you must first understand how financial transactions are recorded currently in social care.